N10h0ggr/N10h0ggr.github.io/_posts/2024-08-04-The-Legacy-Boot-Process-A-Deep-Dive-into-MBR-VBR-and-IPL-Bootkits.md

   - Bootkits-and-Rootkits
 toc: "true"
 ---
-The evolution of malware, particularly rootkits and bootkits, represents a significant threat to modern computing systems.
-"Rootkits and Bootkits: Reversing Modern Malware and Next Generation Threats" by Alex Matrosov, Eugene Rodionov, and Sergey Bratus offers a deep dive into these sophisticated forms of malware.
-This blog post aims to distill the essential concepts from the first seven chapters of this book, focusing on the boot process, the secure boot process, and the infection techniques used by bootkits.
+This blog post are the notes of the essential concepts of the legacy BIOS bootup process and the different infections methods used by the malware at that time.
+This blog post mainly relies in the information extracted  from the chapters 5 to 7 of the book **"Rootkits and Bootkits: Reversing Modern Malware and Next Generation Threats" by Alex Matrosov, Eugene Rodionov, and Sergey Bratus**.
+All the figures and tables used in this blog post are original from the book.
+This book offers a deep dive into the legacy and actual boot process, the secure mesure imposed until 2019, the infection techniques used by bootkits and rootkits and how to analyize those kinds of threads.
+I consider the book a great and understandable resource about this topic, so you may want to check it out.

+Without further ado, lets begin.
 ## The Windows Boot Process
 The boot process is the series of steps a computer system follows to initialize hardware and load the operating system (OS).
 This process can be broken down into several stages, each critical for preparing the system for use.

 ![high-level-windows-boot-process.png](/assets/img/posts/malware/bootkits-and-rootkits/high-level-windows-boot-process.png)